Breeding Location:

 Similar Species

-Northern Harrier: Rough-legged Hawk has broader wings and black subterminal tail band.
+Northern Harrier: Rough-legged Hawk has broader wings, a heavier body, and black subterminal tail band.